Research

 ICOSAHOM - International Congress on Spectral and High Order Method

 Title.
-Local subcell monolithic DG/FV scheme for NSW equations with source terms on unstructured grids.
+Local subcell monolithic DG/FV scheme for NSW equations with source terms on unstructured grids

 Location.
-Montréal, Canada.
+McGill University, Montréal, Canada

 Date.
-14/07/25.
+14/07/25

 [Slides]